netdata/ansible/.github/ISSUE_TEMPLATE/AgentReleaseChecklist.md

 - [ ] Confirm with the agent team that any blockers for the release are on schedule

 ### T minus 1 day:
-- [ ] Confirm with the agent team that any blockers for the release are on schedule
+- [ ] Confirm with the agent team that all blockers for the release have been resolved
 - [ ] Confirm with the documentation team that the relase notes are ready

 ### Release day: